enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_UI_TUTORIAL.md

 5. Experiment with parsing different chunk formats

 ### Exercise 4: Provider Comparison
-1. Configure OpenAI with your API key
+1. Configure Hugging Face with your API key
 2. Send a test message and note the response format
-3. Switch to "Custom API" provider
+3. Switch to "Grok" provider
-4. Configure a different endpoint (like a local server)
+4. Configure with a Grok API key
-5. Compare the request/response structures
+5. Compare the request/response structures between providers

 ## 💡 Advanced Tips